Jacobventer/car_insurance_fraud_XAI/README.md

 ## License

-This project is for academic and research purposes.
+This project is licensed under the MIT License.